 The Perfect Three Days in Tokyo Itinerary

-Tokyo is one of the greatest cities in the world, as the capital of Japan and former host of the 2020 Olympics.
+Tokyo is one of the greatest cities in the world, and I feel lucky every day to call this beautiful place home.
 Tokyo has so many incredible highlights that three days in Tokyo won’t cover all of the key things to do.
-When planning a Tokyo three-day itinerary though, these tips will give you some ideas on how to make the most of your trip to Japan
+When planning a Tokyo three-day itinerary though, these tips will give you some ideas on how to make the most of your trip.

 For first-time visitors, Tokyo can be an overwhelming place.
 With so much culture, charm, and uniqueness to explore, this three days in Tokyo itinerary will hopefully help you navigate the city a little easier.